 Colloquium is a gathering of students with ministry, worship, and music missions concentration to engage in thoughtful discourse on various topics in church music ministry, culture, aesthetics, and worship.
 Meetings include guest speakers, practical discussion, and student presentations.
+Students are expected to minister in the music program of a local church or organization.
 May be repeated.